 When the proxy is properly executed and returned, the shares it represents will be voted at the Annual Meeting in accordance with your directions.
-If the signed card is returned with no direction on a proposal, the proxy will be voted FOR the nominees for Director, FOR the approval of our executive compensation, in favor of any advisory vote on executive compensation every THREE years, FOR the ratification of the independent registered public accounting firm and FOR the approval of the Seneca Foods Corporation Equity Incentive Plan Amendment and Extension.
+If the signed card is returned with no direction on a proposal, the proxy will be voted FOR the nominees for Director and FOR the ratification of the independent registered public accounting firm.